thamari/Rasa_Freight_Predcition/README.md

-# Predict Freight Value Chatbot
+# Intelligent Logistics Assistant with Freight Prediction

 This project is a Rasa-based chatbot designed to predict the freight value of a product based on its dimensions and weight.